 also makes you feel full so it is important not to eat to much, so that you can leave enough room for the rest of your diet.
 Important vitamins and minerals for example iron, magnesium and B vitamins are gained from adding grains to your diet.

 The refining process however takes many of these vitamins and minerals away giving the title refined grains.
-These vitamins and minerals can be restored after the refining process labelling them as enriched grains.
+These vitamins and minerals can be restored after the refining process labeling them as enriched grains.
 Although they are never as nutritious as the original.
 Grains are typically made up of three parts the bran, germ and endosperm.
 When these three parts are intact the grain is called a whole grain.
 Refined grains on the other hand only contain one (endosperm) of these three parts.
 Grains are refined to achieve a longer shelve life and give the grain an overall finer texture.
-To gain these benefits the sacrifice of being less nutritious than whole grains and containing less fibre is made.
+To gain these benefits the sacrifice of being less nutritious than whole grains and containing less fiber is made.

 There are many believes out there regarding grains.
 There are people who believe that they are good for you and are part of a nutritious diet, people who think they are actually harmful to the human body and people who think that they are just plain useless and are not required for nutrition at all.
 These believes have so called facts to back them up, with all these convincing arguments however it is easy to get confused and overwhelmed.
 Should I be eating or should I not, is it harmful to my health, or is it beneficial?